prfraanje/edukit-micropython/README.md

 ```
 %LOCALAPPDATA%\Programs\Python\Python312\Lib\site-packages\pyreadline\py3k_compat.py
 ```
 and change `collections.Callable` on line 8 into `collections.abc.Callable`.
-Also see the [post](https://stackoverflow.com/questions/69515086/error-attributeerror-collections-has-no-attribute-callable-using-beautifu) on StackOverflow.
+Also see this [post](https://stackoverflow.com/questions/69515086/error-attributeerror-collections-has-no-attribute-callable-using-beautifu) on StackOverflow.

 ## Installation
 - Download micropython 1.20.0 [firmware for the Nucleo-F401RE](https://micropython.org/download/NUCLEO_F401RE/), note the version!
 If you select another version, you need to re-crosscompile the py-files into mpy-files with the `mpy-cross` tool, or stick to working with the less efficient py-files instead of the byte-compiled and optimized mpy-files.
 Connect the Nucleo-F401RE with embedded ST-Link programmer to your PC or laptop (in the following we say PC when laptop can be read as well) with the micro-usb cable.
 The Nucleo-F401RE device may directly be recognized as a USB mass storage device, and copy the firmware to this USB mass storage device.
 Then the embedded ST-Link programmer will continue to program the Nucleo-F401RE, and it will reboot into micropython.
 You may also press the black reset button on the Nucleo board to reset the board manually.